 People can also talk to their doctor about taking an omega-3 fatty acid supplement to help relieve dry eyes.

-People may be able to relieve symptoms of dry eye at home by:
+People may be able to

 - avoiding or protecting the eyes from factors that can dry the eyes further, such as: